SPONSORSHIP AND PATRONAGE

 Judo (- 78 kg) – ENGIE ambassador in Chambly

-Madeleine Malonga, 30, first started judo at the local Chambly club, and then joined the INSEP (France's national institute of sport, expertise and performance) in 2010.
+Madeleine Malonga, 31, first started judo at the local Chambly club, and then joined the INSEP (France's national institute of sport, expertise and performance) in 2010.
 In 2014, she won her first French championship title.
 In 2016, she joined the Etoile Sportive Blanc Mesnil judo club.
 Then two years later, she won her first European championship title in the team event.
 In 2019, she win the Grand Slam in Paris.
 She subsequently reached her highest level in August as a World Champion in Tokyo.
 With the support provided by Group, the judoka continued her work and began 2020 the same way as she began 2019 - with a victory at the Paris Grand Slam.
 She achieved international recognition, winning the European championship title.
 The following year, she was crowned world vice champion and then Olympic vice champion in the Tokyo Games, in the individual event.
 She also picked up a gold medal, winning the Olympic title with France's national team.

 While continuing to train and compete, this young woman from Picardy also qualified as a mental and life coach in 2022, graduating from the HEC business school in Paris.
 This is part of Madeleine’s effort to prepare for life once her top-level sports career in behing her.
+In 2024, Madeleine qualifies for her second Olympic Games.
+Unfortunately, she was eliminated in the first round in the individual event; but she quickly made up for it by winning the team gold medal.

 Awards